leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2025.03.31
+Leiting received the Göran Gustafsson Prize for Young Researchers from the [Göran Gustafsson Foundation](https://gustafssonsstiftelser.se/sid-4/stiftelse-1-uukth/).
+The Prize comes with a SEK 3.75 M project grant.

 ### 2025.03.19
 Leiting was invited By Dr. Robert Temperton to present research activities associated with synchrotron X-rays at the MAX IV Battery Workshop in Lund, Sweden.